GED vs HiSET – What Is Easier To Pass?

 The HiSET is offered both in a computer-based model and in a paper-and-pencil format, except in New Jersey and West Virginia, where the tests are administered on a computer.

 Be aware, though, that in states where multiple options are available, not all testing centers administer the HiSET, so get adequately informed to avoid disappointment.
 Here is an overview of states that use the HiSET exam.
-See also this post with ->HiSET test centers by state.
+See also our page with HiSET test centers by state.

 The following states do NOT use the GED for their high school equivalency (HSE) testing programs: